cllckn/information-and-communication-technologies/assignments/assignment1/README.md

 ## Email Submission

-Students are required to attach their report as a pdf file and submit it via **email**.
+Students are required to attach their report as a PDF file and submit it via **email (cceken@ku.edu.kz)** before the oral examination.

 * Email Subject: Use the following format for the subject line of your email:
     - ict-assignment1-StudentName